tessel/hardware/README.md

 * Module bank names (A, B, C, and D) are located between the module headers.
 * Adjacent module ports are currently spaced apart by 0.3” (7.62 mm).
 * Pins are located 0.089” (2.22 mm) from the board edge.
 * There are four 0.13" (3.3 mm) diameter mounting holes in the corners of the board, each 0.1" (2.54 mm) in from the edges.
-They are 2.359" (59.92  mm) and 1.375" (34.93 mm) apart in the horizontal and veritcal dimensions, respectively.
+They are 2.359" (59.92  mm) and 1.375" (34.93 mm) apart in the horizontal and vertical dimensions, respectively.

 The following is the pinout for a module bank: